Multiscale network renormalization: scale-invariance without geometry: Annealed fitness

-where $\MeijerG{m}{n}{p}{q}{a_1,\ldots,a_p}{b_1,\ldots,b_q}{z}$ denotes the Meijer-$G$ function, which is an increasing function of the combination $\delta\gamma_l^2$ (therefore the network density increases as the level $l$ increases).
-We recall that, in the annealed scenario considered here, we are simoultaneously generating graphs at all scales, ranging from the fully connected regime ($\langle D_{+\infty}\rangle =1$) to the fully disconnected one ($\langle D_{-\infty}\rangle =0$).
-We can therefore inspect the expected average local clustering coefficient $c_{l}^\textrm{local}$ and expected global clustering coefficient $c_{l}^\textrm{global}$ as a function of the network density $D_l$.
-This is shown in Fig.\ref{fig:CVSdens}.
-Remarkably, we see that $c_{l}^\textrm{global}$ decreases as $D_l$ decreases (that is, as the level $l$ decreases), while $c_{l}^\textrm{local}$ retains finite values.
+where $\MeijerG{m}{n}{p}{q}{a_1,\ldots,a_p}{b_1,\ldots,b_q}{z}$ denotes the Meijer-$G$ function, which is an increasing function of the combination $\delta\gamma_\ell^2$ (therefore the network density increases as the level $\ell$ increases).
+We recall that, in the annealed scenario considered here, we are simoultaneously generating graphs at all scales $\ell=-\infty,\dots,+\infty$, ranging from the fully connected regime ($\langle \bar{\kappa}_{+\infty}\rangle=1$) to the fully disconnected one ($\langle \bar{\kappa}_{-\infty}\rangle =0$).
+We can therefore inspect the expected average local clustering coefficient $c_{\ell}^\textrm{local}$ and expected global clustering coefficient $c_{\ell}^\textrm{global}$ as a function of the network density $\bar{\kappa}_\ell$.
+From Fig.~\ref{fig:CVSdens} we see that, remarkably, $c_{\ell}^\textrm{global}$ decreases as the density decreases (that is, as the level $\ell$ decreases), while $c_{\ell}^\textrm{local}$ retains finite values.
 This is in qualitative accordance with the empirical results for various real-world networks~\cite{clust_mulini}.
-In particular we see that, even for the particular hierarchical level(s) $l^*$ corresponding to the sparse regime $\langle D_{l^*}\rangle\propto 1/N_{l^*}$, $c_{l^*}^\textrm{local}$ remains finite despite the asymptotic vanishing of the network density.
+In particular we find that, even for the particular hierarchical level(s) $\ell^*$ corresponding to the sparse regime $\langle \bar{\kappa}_{\ell^*}\rangle\propto 1/N_{\ell^*}$, $c_{\ell^*}^\textrm{local}$ remains finite despite the asymptotic vanishing of the network density.
 In random graph models, a non-vanishing local clustering coefficient and a vanishing global clustering coefficient in the sparse regime were found also in the CM~\cite{clust_Boguna} (in the limit where the tail exponent of the degree distribution approaches the value $-2$ found here), in a class of `windmill' graphs~\cite{clust_mulini} and in the hyperbolic geometric model~\cite{clust_hyperbolic_glo,clust_hyperbolic_loc}.
-In real-world networks, a typical tendency of the global clustering coefficient to be significanlty smaller than the average local clustering coefficient (and even vanishing) has also been documented~\cite{clust_mulini}.
+In real-world networks, a typical tendency of the global clustering coefficient to be significantly smaller than the average local clustering coefficient (and even vanishing) has also been documented~\cite{clust_mulini}.
+In the companion paper~\cite{rajat}, a rigorous study of the expected value of the numbers $\Delta_\ell$ of triangles and $\Lambda_\ell$ of wedges (representing the expected value of the numerator and denominator of the global clustering coefficient respectively) is provided.